Donaim/miseq-workflow-pres/slides.md

 <!--
 TODO: Draw a diagram here.
 Should be a "zoomed in" picture: bounded by "sample -> DNA sequence" limit states.
-Three nodes: "sample", "DNA sequence", and "millions of reads" inbetween them.
+Three nodes: "sample", "DNA sequence", and "thousands of reads" inbetween them.
 -->

-Choosing NGS creates a new intermediate goal: **millions of short reads**, also known as FASTQ file.
+Choosing NGS creates a new intermediate goal: **thousands of short reads**, also known as FASTQ file.

 **What is this state?**

 - Raw output from the MiSeq sequencer
 - Each read: ~250 nucleotides + quality scores
-- Millions of reads per sample, normally at random positions across the genome
+- Thousands of reads per sample, normally at random positions across the genome

 **Why does this matter?**